uio-bmi/dagsim/docs/source/tutorials/specify_with_code.rst

     graph:
       python_file: path/to/file # (optional) A .py file containing the user-defined functions, if any, to be used in the simulation.
-      name: "user-defined name" # A name for the graph.
+      name: "user-defined name" # A optional name for the graph.
       nodes: # A list of all the nodes in the graph.
 For each node you provide the same arguments as when specifying it with code.
         name_of_node1:
+          function: function_name # user-defined or one provided by an external library, with default arguments
+        name_of_node2:
-          function: function_name # user-defined or one provided by an external library
+          function: function_name # user-defined or one provided by an external library, along with the kwargs
           kwargs:
             name_of_argument1: value_of_argument1 # The name and value of an argument.
 This could be an appropriate python object or another node
             name_of_argument2: value_of_argument2
-          type: Node # This could be Node, Selection, Stratify, or Missing.
-No need to specify it if the node is Node.
+          type: Node # This could be :code:`Node`, :code:`Selection`, :code:`Stratify`, or :code:`Missing`.
+Specifying it as :code:`Node` is optional.
           ⋮(other optional arguments)
-        name_of_node2:
+        name_of_node3:
           function: function_name(*args, **kwargs) # This is another way of defining a function, without separately defining the arguments.

     instructions:
       simulation:
         num_samples: 4 # The number of samples to simulate
-        csv_name: "parser" # The name of the CSV file to which to save the file, if desired.
+        csv_name: parser # The name of the CSV file to which to save the file, if desired.
+        ⋮(other optional arguments.
+See :ref:`Simulation details` above.)

 For a sample simulation definition using a YAML file, please see :ref:`Define the simulation using a YAML file`.